I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 FUNCTION_URL=https://xxxxx.lambda-url.ap-northeast-1.on.aws

-For the initial deployment, since the Function URL is not yet determined, the process is to deploy once, get the URL, write it to .env, then rebuild and redeploy.
+Since the Function URL is undetermined during the first deployment, you'll need to deploy once to get the URL, write it to .env, then rebuild and redeploy.

 Build Flow

-1. Vite builds React + Tailwind CSS into a single HTML (dist/mcp-app.html)
+1. Vite builds React + Tailwind CSS into a single HTML file (dist/mcp-app.html)

-2. CDK's esbuild bundles the code (embedding the HTML file as a string)
+2. CDK's esbuild bundles the code (embedding HTML file as a string)

 3. Deployed to Lambda and published via Function URL